mcxraider/Cheatsheets/1010s cheatsheet.md

 ---

+Rotating a matrix 90 degrees, for nxn and nxm

+---

 Sometimes its easier to convert the datatype to something else so that u can manipulate it easily.
 But remember to convert it back.

 ---